Fair.com closes another round of funding, acquires rental car delivery service Skurt

 In addition to next47, this latest round includes repeat investors BMW, Upfront Ventures and G Squared (formerly known as GSV Ventures, backer of both Uber and Lyft, among many others), along with a few other names: CreditEase, Millennium TVP and 137 Ventures.
 Fair already shared some investors with Skurt, which had raised around $11.3 million with backers including BMW and Upfront (others included basketball legend Magic Johnson and Winklevoss Capital.)

 It’s not the only big move BMW is making into the world of flexible ownership.
-The company just today announced that it would also buy out Sixt from European car sharing company DriveNow for $260 million.
+The company just today announced that it would also buy out Sixt from European car sharing company DriveNow for $260 million (to be clear, it’s iVentures, BMW’s VC arm, investing in Fair, while DriveNow is BMW itself).
 In one possibility, BMW’s move into upping its stake in Fair could potentially help build out a global operation for its own wider efforts in flexible ownership.
 Lead investor Siemens, meanwhile, is also preparing for a stronger role autonomous vehicles.

 Last week, when we reported on the deal between Fair and Uber — which will also see Fair become Uber’s exclusive leasing partner, initially in the US, for drivers on its service who are looking for a new car to drive — we got wind that the company had raised another round, and this is a confirmation of that.

-In the Skurt deal, it’s not clear if the company will keep its current business operational — we’re also asking about this — but for now there is no indication on the company’s site of any changes.

-What is more clear is that Fair intends to use the company’s technology to help expand its business.
-Today, Fair is available across California, and the intention is to go nationwide this year.
+In the Skurt deal, Fair intends to use the company’s technology to help it expand its business nationwide from its current California footprint.

 Skurt, as we have described in the past, aggregates cars from leasing and rental programs, as well as excess inventory from dealerships and automakers, to make up its selection of vehicles and pricing offered to its users, with the service live in LA, San Diego and Miami.
 Fair said it will use that platform to “quickly scale” its own efforts to deliver and pick up vehicles, as well as to manage its wider fleet.
 “Skurt’s platform enables the digital initiation and monitoring of customer car deliveries from a central dashboard, as well as real-time notification, fleet location tracking, and instant communication throughout the process,” Fair said in a statement.